cczupras/Blog/README.md

 ## 🎯 About This Blog

 This repository serves as a digital journal where I share my experiences as a software developer, my exploration of AI and Large Language Models (LLMs), and my personal development journey.
-Each week brings new insights, challenges, and discoveries that I document here.
+Each week brings new insights, challenges, and discoveries that I document here

+You can find the published blog here: https://cczupras.notion.site/

 ### Core Themes